 To make this conclusion more concrete, here are some rough numbers.
 The per-capita ecological footprint of the rich, on average, is 5 global hectares.
 The sustainable per-capita footprint, at current population levels, is 1.7 hectares.
 Thus, to reach sustainability, the rich must reduce their consumption by about two-thirds.
 This fraction applies to much of the E.U, but it is higher for North America and lower for the Asia-Pacific countries.

-The scale of these reductions indicates that the conflict between sustainability and interests doesn’t just exist, it is extreme: the rich will have to make substantial lifestyle adjustments for a viable future.
+The scale of these reductions indicates that the conflict between sustainability and interests doesn’t just exist, it is extreme: the rich will have to make deep-cutting lifestyle adjustments for a viable future.
 Their strong resistance to such changes, whether overtly expressed or deeply internalized, is inevitable.

 Why do I say that the IPCC is a strong voice against sustainability?
-As noted in my last post, the organization’s response to the GHG crisis is virtually identical to the expansionary BAU (business-as-usual) position.
+As noted in my last post, the organization’s response to the GHG crisis is virtually identical to the ecocidal BAU (business-as-usual) position.
 The only difference is that the IPCC is more aggressive regarding efficiency improvements.
 What is significant is that this shared stance rejects both population and consumption reductions as solutions.
 Without these reductions, however, rapid contraction is impossible.
 Therefore, given its inflated public stature, the IPCC is a powerful social force working against the shift towards a sustainable economy.

 Before proceeding I want to ensure that my criticism of the IPCC is not misconstrued as an undifferentiated attack on all the individuals involved.
 In the public image of the IPCC, which was initially mine as well, the organization is a scientific monolith that objectively analyzes and reports on the GHG crisis.
 However, my experience in reading the IPCC reports and watching its members speak and lecture has told me a more nuanced story.
 Aside from the bureaucrats who form the IPCC Secretariat, the organization comprises three main groups: competent scientists, ideological economists, and weak strategists.